KathHv/VisualizingAirQuality/README.md

 * link: https://kathhv.github.io/VisualizingAirQuality/AR

 ### Tutorial
-The AR application is an entirely browser-based app that does not require any installation procedures from the end user.
-The app can be accessed through any browser and can be accessed from the link above QR code at the end of the scrollytelling website.
-The app gives preliminary description of the air quality measurements and a comparative representation of high and low PM10 values on initialization.
+The AR application is an entirely browser-based app.
+The app can be accessed from the link above or through the QR code at the end of the scrollytelling website.
+On initialization, The app gives preliminary description of the air quality measurements and a comparative representation of high and low PM10 values.

 The guide to using the app is as follows -